Austinae/chesscreator/README.md

 <br />

-If you aren't a designer, nothing to worry, simply download copyright-free images and use a tool such as aspose image <a href="https://products.aspose.app/imaging/image-merge">merger</a>.
+If you aren't a designer, nothing to worry, simply download copyright-free images from <a href="https://commons.wikimedia.org/w/index.php?search=chess+svg&title=Special:MediaSearch&go=Go&type=image">here</a> for example and use a tool such as aspose image <a href="https://products.aspose.app/imaging/image-merge">merger</a>.